 I had shot digital cameras before, but the XTi was my first SLR since the AE-1 and it changed my life in a hurry.
 For the first time all that I had learned in the past made sense as I was able to look at the EXIF metadata on my images and see what went right or wrong.
 In no time flat I was shooting the way I always wished I could with film and I was hooked.
 Like most photographers I quickly spent way too much money (story here), but I shared my passion with friends at my high-tech job via email.
 Those emails became cumbersome to keep re-writing so I decided to archive them here and the rest is history.

-I’ve angered many current and former partners for telling things like it is rather than giving a rubber stamp press-release like review that many others often do, but I feel a sense of obligation to share both what I like about a product and what could use improvement.
+I’ve angered a few partners for telling things like it is rather than giving a rubber stamp press-release like review that many others often do, but I feel a sense of obligation to share both what I like about a product and what could use improvement.
 Furthermore if something sucks, I’m going to come out and say it.